-Asian Businesses: Best Practices for Economic SuccessAn interview with Executive Director of Asian Century Institute
+Asian Businesses: Best Practices for Economic SuccessAn interview with Author of the book Asian Century ... on a Knife-edge

 In the first part of this interview, John West, the executive director of Asian Century Institute and author of the recent book Asian Century … on a Knife-Edge, spoke to BRINK Asia about how Asian countries can climb global value chains and eventually become GVC leaders.

 In this second part, Mr. West speaks about financial crime and what companies in Asia must do to address these issues, which create economic problems and drive inequality in the region.
 He also speaks about the role of corporate governance for Asian businesses and what companies in the region need to do to expand their global footprint.